resort-io/nyaa-watcher/README.md

 ## Features

 * Monitors a Nyaa user's RSS feed and downloads torrent files based upon tags and/or regular expressions.
-* Notifies Discord channels via webhooks when each torrent file is downloaded.
+* Notifies Discord channels via webhooks when a torrent file is downloaded.

 ## Usage